Adding to your Board? Top Ten Questions to Ask when Choosing a Board Recruiting Service

 6. Does the service track how their candidates have performed once recruited for a board?

 BoardAssist surveys annually to see how our candidates are performing.
 Have they stayed on the board where placed?
 Have they met their financial commitment?
 Over half our placements serve for at least 5 years with over 90% serving as leaders within 12 months of being placed.
-And the majority generate a multiple of what they financially pledged with our average candidate generating over $75,000 for the board he/she joins.
+And the majority generate a multiple of what they financially pledged with our average candidate generating nearly $20,000/year for the board he/she joins, though many generate much more than that.
 Does the service you are considering track metrics such as these and others that are important to you?
+Does your current board recruiting strategy deliver candidates who are serving on your executive committee generating close to $20,000/year or more?

 7. Does the service provide a relatively comprehensive list of past nonprofits they have helped?